Manoui/website/index.md

 > ”She weren’t my daughter it would be so much easier for her to.”

 **Conclusion: the topic of a quote is of high importance, even more than the speaker's features or the characteristics of the sentence.
 Indeed, "Content is more than "subject matter. ' It is all the feelings and ideas you bring to your painting." - Rene Huyghe.
-The choice of words and the speaker are less important than the information it conveys. **
+The choice of words and the speaker are less important than the information it conveys.
+Didn't take into account intonation or speech context.**

 #### References